-- In one Looney Tunes short There They Go-Go-Go!, Wile E. Coyote gets his tail on fire, so he uses a divining rod to find for water to douse it.
+- In Looney Tunes short There They Go-Go-Go!, Wile E. Coyote gets his tail on fire, so he uses a divining rod to find for water to douse it.

 - Used a few times in The Smurfs: once by a treasure-hunting imp who was looking for the treasure of the ancient Smurfs, and once by Gargamel to track down Smurfs.

 - She uses no rods herself, but Rarity from My Little Pony: Friendship Is Magic knows a spell that serves as this for gems.
 In "Cutie Mark Chronicles", filly Rarity's horn acted up on its own and dragged her across the landscape to a huge rock filled with gems.